Diocese of La Crosse: 1800 to 1868

 Catholic jurisdiction for the new Wisconsin Territory passed to the Diocese of Bardstown in 1808, then the Diocese of Cincinnati in 1826.
 The first new Catholic church in the Wisconsin area in over 100 years was constructed in Fort Howard in 1825.
 Its parishioners included many French Canadians living in the settlement.

 In 1833, the new Diocese of Detroit assumed jurisdiction over the area.
-In 1837, the missionary Reverend Florimund J. Bonduel traveled from Green Bay to visit the French fur trader Solomon Juneau in Milwaukee.
+In 1837, the missionary Florimund J. Bonduel traveled from Green Bay to visit the French fur trader Solomon Juneau in Milwaukee.
 While in Milwaukee, Bonduel celebrated the first mass in that city.

 In November 1843, Pope Gregory XVI erected the Diocese of Milwaukee, taking its territory from the Diocese of Detroit.
 The new diocese covered all of the Wisconsin Territory, including part of present-day Minnesota.

 In Stevens Point, the first Catholic parish was St. Stephen, established in 1853.
 The first Catholic church in La Crosse was the Church of the Immaculate Conception of the Blessed Virgin Mary, constructed in 1856.
 In 1858, St. Mary's Academy for girls was found in that city.
 St. Patrick Parish, the first in Eau Claire was established in 1865.